 This degree is closely aligned to the requirements of the planning sector and draws on practitioners as guest lecturers.
 We regularly consult with employers, and links are further enhanced through formal partnership meetings with the bodies that accredit our courses (RICS and RTPI).

-We have developed strong relationships with, for example, the Northern Ireland Housing Executive, the Planning Division of the Department of the Environment, and the Department for Regional Development, and draw on such experts in the design of the degree.
+We have developed strong relationships with, for example, the Northern Ireland Housing Executive, the Planning Division of the Department and Belfast City Council, and draw on such experts in the design of the degree.

 Many of our graduates go on to one of our two Masters programmes to complete their RTPI accreditation, or other postgraduate training, including PhD study; see the School website for further information.